uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/header_files_and_namespaces.rst

 Namespaces
 ==========

-The functionality of oneDAL library is represented with a system of the C++ namespaces described below:
+oneDAL functionality is represented with a system of C++ namespaces described below:

 =======================  =======================================================================================================
 namespace                oneDAL content